travorhouse12/Salmon_Analysis/README.md

    - We will continue to adjust our features, use different data sets to train our model, adjust our scaling and we may need to pick a better model for our data set

 ## Database Mockup
-Database systems to use:

-- Microsoft Excel
+Database being leveraged:

-- Postgres/pgAdmin
+- PostegreSQL
-- Amazon AWS
+- AWS RDS
-- Mongo

 Selected Topic: